digitaltrails/vdu_controls/README.md

 Version History
 ---------------
+* 1.3.0
+  * Add a CUSTOM::Sleep_Multiplier VDU config file option to utilise VDU specific sleep multipliers.
+    This can be used to prevent the slowest VDU from dragging down response time for all connected VDU's.
+  * Added a main UI right-mouse action that makes the context menu available in the UI window.
+  * Added a help option to context menu, it displays a formatted version of the ``--detailed-help`` text.
+  * Added a ``--detailed-help`` command line option to extract the markdown help from the script.
 * 1.2.2
   * Generalise and simplify the error handling changes initiated in v1.2.1.
 * 1.2.1
   * Catch ddcutil error exit and offer to try a slower --sleep-multiplier
 * 1.2
   * Better handle out of range values.
   * Enable audio-mute,audio-treble,audio-bass,audio-mic-volume.
   * Allow ddcutil to be anywhere on the user's PATH.
   * Improve parsing to ignore laptop non-MCCS displays when present with external monitors.
   * Improve the documentation.
   * Add an --about command line option and an "about" tray option.
 * 1.0
   * Initial Release

 License
 -------